 Geared towards teens suffering with chronic illness, this book aims to answer some of those tough questions believers often find themselves asking when things seem to be falling apart.
 This is Sarah Willoughby's debut work, and I think she has done a great job of highlighting God's heart and love for us even in the midst of suffering.

-Welcome to another guest interview in our Faith Through Illness series.
-In each interview we will meet a new warrior who'll share their faith journey with us.
+Welcome to another Warrior of the Week guest interview.
+In this Faith Through Illness series we will meet various chronic illness warriors who'll share their faith journey with us.
 How does chronic illness affect their faith and how does their faith affect their condition?